SethBoswell/Northwestern-Tableau-Project/README.md

 ![Viz 3](https://github.com/SethBoswell/bikesharing/blob/main/Images/Viz%203.png)

 This heatmap shows that users tend to take more trips around the 8 AM and 5-6 PM mark, likely when they are going to and from work.
-You can also see that Saturday adn Sunday have higher user trips throughout the normal hours of the day, likely as people are engaging in leisurely activities.
+You can also see that Saturday and Sunday have higher user trips throughout the normal hours of the day, likely as people are engaging in leisurely activities.

 ![Viz 4](https://github.com/SethBoswell/bikesharing/blob/main/Images/Viz%204.png)